17 Horror Movie Remakes That You Should Actually Watch

 Quarantine (2008)

 The Spanish horror film [REC] is a found-footage zombie movie from 2007 that spawned three sequels and this American remake.
 And even though the Stateside version didn’t kick off its own franchise, this tight, terrifying tale of an outbreak contained within an apartment building is one hell of a stressful good time.
-Quarantine accomplishes exactly what a great found footage movie should: It makes you forget what you’re watching is fake, and the frenetic, panicked pace is able to sustain an awful kind of tension throughout the duration of the film.
+Quarantine accomplishes exactly what a great found-footage movie should: It makes you forget what you’re watching is fake, and the frenetic, panicked pace is able to sustain an awful kind of tension throughout the duration of the film.
 When you’re under quarantine, no one is coming to save you.

 We Are What We Are (2013)

-The original Mexican version of this movie, 2010’s Somos Lo Que Hay, is good.
+The original Mexican version of this movie, 2010’s Somos lo que hay, is good.
 The 2013 American remake is better.
 The movie revolves around a strange family living on the outskirts of a small town; after the death of the mother, Emma, her two daughters must step up and help their father carry out a dark family ritual that’s persisted through generations.
-To say more would ruin the surprise, but this dark American gothic is The Witch-like in its presentation of the family versus the self, of tradition versus autonomy, all playing out on a rural homestead.
+To say more would ruin the surprise, but this dark American gothic is like The Witch in its presentation of the family versus the self, of tradition versus autonomy, all playing out on a rural homestead.
 Bill Sage is an ominous, commanding presence as the Parker patriarch Frank, and Julia Garner and Ambyr Childers beguile as his fair-haired daughters who are coming into maturity just as they must decide whether to walk the path of their ancestors, or to set out on their own.
 Brace yourself for a truly special final scene.

 Silent House (2011)

-This remake of the 2010 Uruguayan film La Casa Muda did not get a great reception when it debuted, and that is, frankly, an injustice.
-Elizabeth Olsen stars in this incredibly claustrophobic haunted house thriller about a young girl named Sarah who’s fixing up an old house with her father and uncle.
+This remake of the 2010 Uruguayan film La casa muda did not get a great reception when it debuted, and that is, frankly, an injustice.
+Elizabeth Olsen stars in this incredibly claustrophobic haunted-house thriller about a young girl named Sarah who’s fixing up an old house with her father and uncle.
 After a series of strange sounds prompts Olsen’s character to try and flee, she finds she has been fully trapped inside the house, with the doors all locked and windows boarded up.
 As Sarah works her way through the house trying to evade capture by an unknown assailant, she experiences time jumps, witnessing past events in the house playing out before her.
-The head-swivel camera movement keeps you constantly terrified about what lies out of the frame, and the collapsing timelines Sarah experiences lead her to a terrible revelation.
+The head-swivel camera movement keeps you constantly terrified about what lies outside the frame, and the collapsing timelines lead Sarah to a terrible revelation.

 The Amityville Horror (2005)

 Another one from the “It’s the 2000s, so let’s reboot all the classics!” phase, The Amityville Horror is a respectable remake of the famous original from 1979.
 It tells the story of the Lutz family, a husband, wife, and daughter who move into a grand home in the woods where a man once murdered his entire family.
 The trauma of that heinous crime has infected the home in Amityville, and as the past surfaces, the new inhabitants are tormented.
 Like we said before, the years of music-video horror were great for putting attractive people in extreme duress, but Amityville became the example nonpareil, with star Ryan Reynolds showing off his iconic “shirtless in pajama pants” look.
-The movie mostly came and went, but it’s possible that naked torso Reynolds chopping wood and wearing those barely-hanging-on PJ bottoms launched his career as we know it today.
+The movie mostly came and went, but it’s possible that naked torso Reynolds chopping wood and wearing those barely hanging on PJ bottoms launched his career as we know it today.

 Dr. Jekyll and Mr. Hyde (1920)